hamzasatti57/hamzasatti/README.md

 </h1>

 <h3 align="left">
-  👋&nbsp;&nbsp;&nbsp;Hamza Satti, a high-skilled ruby on rails developer with extensive experience in the field, is here.
+  👋&nbsp;&nbsp;&nbsp;Hamza Satti, a high-skilled javascript developer with extensive experience in the field, is here.
 </h3>

 <div align="left">